 - (a) The designated Class A or B operator(s) shall perform an annual operational compliance inspection of all UST systems for which they are designated.
 The annual operational compliance inspection shall include, but is not limited to, the following: - (1) Compile and review monthly release detection, visual inspection and corrosion protection records from the prior twelve months. - (2) Compile and review the alarm history report or log for the prior twelve months, and checking that each alarm condition was documented and responded to appropriately, including the reporting of suspected or confirmed releases. - (3) Conduct functionality testing on all line leak detectors, sump sensors and overfill prevention equipment in accordance with manufacturer's specifications to ensure proper installation and operation.
 Also check hand held release detection equipment such as tank gauge sticks or groundwater bailers for operability and serviceability. - (4) Conduct visual inspection of containment sumps.
 Check for damage, leaks to the containment area, or releases to the environment.
 Remove liquid (in contained sumps) or debris.
 For double-walled sumps with interstitial monitoring, check for a leak in the interstitial area.(5) Check that all required testing and maintenance for the UST system has been completed, and document the dates these activities occurred. - (6) Verify that all designated Class C operators have been trained in accordance with 2-3-1-4 and 2-3-1-5 of these regulations. - (7) Complete an Annual Operational Compliance Inspection Report and Certification Form for each facility using forms provided by OPS. - (b) The designated Class A or B operator(s) shall provide the owner or operator with a copy of the annual operational compliance inspection report, and alert the owner or operator of any condition discovered during the annual compliance inspection that may require follow-up actions.
-The report must include a list of each area checked, whether each area checked was acceptable or needed action taken, a description of actions taken to correct an issue, and delivery records if spill prevention equipment is checked less frequently than every 30 days due to infrequent deliveries. - (c) The owner or operator shall make available a copy of the annual operational compliance inspection report and all attachments for the previous twelve months to OPS upon request.
+The report must include a list of each area checked, whether each area checked was acceptable or needed action taken, a description of actions taken to correct an issue, and delivery records if spill prevention equipment is checked less frequently than every 30 days due to infrequent deliveries. - (c) The owner or operator shall make available submit a copy of the annual operational compliance inspection report and all attachments for the previous twelve months to OPSS upon request.on an annual basis or within 60 30 calendar days of an OPS request for records.